AREA16-DEV/AREA15-API-Documentation/README.md

 #### `POST /upsert-user`

-Create or update a user in the ticketing system.
+Create or update a user in the ticketing system. **The cart will automatically be assigned to the user after creation/update.**

 **Request Body:**
 ```json